 Within the framework of executive function coaching, there are numerous coaching services that are utilized, based on the needs of the client.
-From academic coaching to ADHD coaching, clients learn personalized and individualized strategies to manage the challenges and obstacles that impede their progress towards their ideal future self.
+From academic coaching to ADHD coaching, clients learn personalized and individualized strategies to manage the challenges and obstacles that impede their progress toward their ideal future selves.

-The skills development process of learning to ‘future plan.’
-From seeing the patterns in life to seeing “what done looks and feels like,” coaches help develop those lagging skills in temporal awareness, spatial awareness, and episodic memory.
+Executive Functioning Coaching seeks to highlight the skill development process of learning to ‘future plan.’
+From seeing the patterns in life to seeing “what done looks and feels like,” our coaches help develop those lagging skills in working memory, task planning, temporal awareness, spatial awareness, and episodic memory.

-Taking a strength-based approach to develop the tools and strategies to manage a complex medical condition.
-Clients learn life skills to control and direct attention, as well as learn holistic strategies to improve learning, decrease stress, and consistently manage the flow of priorities.
+By taking a strength-based approach to develop the tools and strategies to manage their ADHD - a complex medical condition, our Adult ADHD coaches assist our adult clients in learning life skills to control and direct attention, as well as learn holistic strategies to improve learning, decrease stress and consistently manage the flow of priorities.

-Building skills inside and outside the classroom in order to manage the learning process.
-From notetaking and self-advocacy skills to homework and study skills, EEC coaches help students build core academic skills for middle school, high school, and college.
+At EEC, our academic coaching centers on building skills inside and outside the classroom in order to manage the learning process.
+From notetaking and self-advocacy skills, to homework and study skills, EEC coaches help students build core academic skills for middle school, high school and college.

 Working with parents can help develop a team-based approach to impact positive growth and progress across the whole family.
-Using resources like Whole-Brain Child and Differently Wired, EEC coaches take parents through a step-by-step process of understanding and connecting with their children and supporting their personal growth and skill development.
+By employing parent coaching resources and strategies developed specifically to encourage and teach parents the skills they need to help their children, EEC coaches guide parents through an individualized step-by-step process of understanding and connecting with their children’s innate self, and supporting their personal growth and skill development.